MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/07-combine-query-results.md

 2. Highlight the code and select **&#x23f5;Run** to execute it.

 ## Challenges
+Now it's your turn to use set operators.
+> **Tip**: Try to determine the appropriate code for yourself.
+If you get stuck, suggested answers are provided at the end of this lab.
+>
 ### Challenge 1:

 Amend the T-SQL code containing the UNION operator, to return ALL company names, including duplicates.

 ### Challenge 2:

-Amend the T-SQL code containing the INTERSECT operator to return names from t1 that do not appear in t2.
+Amend the T-SQL code containing the INTERSECT operator to return names from **t1** that do not appear in **t2**.

 ## Challenge Solutions
 This section contains suggested solutions for the challenge queries.